 What are the requirements for kayaking?

-Pretty much anyone can kayak.
-It helps if you’ve had previous kayaking experience, but it’s not essential.
-It’s very safe, because you’re in a double kayak that's extremely stable, and we only go to locations that are calm.
+To take part in the kayaking programs, you will need to have previous kayaking experience.
+It’s very safe because you’re in a double kayak that's extremely stable, and we only go to locations that are calm.
 A double kayak has two cockpits in it, so it has seats for two people, which means we can put a more experienced person in the back and a less experienced person in the front.

 Is kayaking with Swan Hellenic physically demanding?